microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 A new consent request will be triggered if the scope of data changes-- such as adding new dataset, selecting more columns, or adding other users.
 A new consent can also be triggered when changing the pipeline or activity name in Azure Synapse or Azure Data Factory.

-## Can I have a second user to approve PAM requests?
+## Why do I need a second user to approve PAM requests?

 When you request a dataset pipeline run, Microsoft Graph Data Connect service will verify and then trigger a PAM approval request if needed.
 The request is sent to the approver group defined for the tenant when enabling Microsoft Graph Data Connect in the Microsoft Admin Center.